Meles Zenawi: Criticism

 Meles Zenawi's tenure has been described by many human rights groups, political analysts, dissents and media as authoritarian marked by perpetual personality cult, suppressing civil liberties, initiating nationwide crackdowns and repression, jailing political opponents and fueling ethnic clashes.
 While his leadership garnered considerable plaudit by some African leaders and the Western countries primarily for economic achievements, he was also attracted to criticism for human rights violations.
 Most notably, Alex de Waal wrote in his 2013 book The Theory and Practice of Meles Zenawi that Meles was a convinced Marxist-Leninist with pragmatic approach who disdained liberal democracy in favor of abusing power.
 He noted "Along with his comrades in arms in the leadership of the Tigray People's Liberation Front (TPLF), he had looked into the abyss of collective destruction, and his career was coloured by the knowledge that Ethiopia could still go over that precipice."

-Political academic and author Awol Allo described him as paradoxical figure embodying "brutal dictator and a politico-economic genius, both unified in one".
-Furthermore, Meles is regarded as the culprit of ethnically motivated violence and tensions.
-While leading as autocrats, the TPLF led government orchestrated ethnic marginalization among Oromo and Amhara people to consolidate power.
-According to Ethiopian nationalist, he is polarizing figure in modern history who grants autonomy for all ethnicity in Ethiopia, risking the development of Ethiopian state.
+Political academic and author Awol Allo described him as a paradoxical figure embodying a "brutal dictator and a politico-economic genius, both unified in one".
+Furthermore, Meles is regarded as the culprit of post-Derg Ethiopia’s continuing ethnically-motivated violence and tensions.
+While leading as autocrats, the TPLF government orchestrated ethnic marginalization of Oromo and Amhara people in order to consolidate power.
+According to some Ethiopian nationalists, he is a polarizing figure in modern history who granted autonomy for all ethnicities in Ethiopia, thereby risking the development of the Ethiopian state.